5GSEC/MobiDojo/README.md

 ## Major Interfaces and Functions

-The picture below shows the interfaces of an intial release of MobiDojo.
+The picture below shows the interfaces of an initial release of MobiDojo.

 ![alt text](./figure/overview.png)